llobato/docs/docs/other/install-gwms-frontend.md

 ### Monitoring Web pages

-You should be able to see the jobs also in the GWMS monitoring pages that are made available on the Web:
+You should be able to see the jobs also in the GlideinWMS monitoring pages that are made available on the Web:
 **`http://gwms-frontend-host.domain/vofrontend/monitor/`**